marvel-nccr/quantum-mobile/README.md

  * [CP2K](https://www.cp2k.org)
  * [Wannier90](http://www.wannier.org)

-all of which are set up and ready to be used through the [AiiDA](http://www.aiida.net) python framework for automated workflows and provenance tracking.
+all of which are set up and ready to be used through on their own or through the [AiiDA](http://www.aiida.net) python framework for automated workflows and provenance tracking.